lyhangustc/EdgePaper/README.md

 ### Known Errors
 - [ ] calutlate FID with the author's code on CelebA dataset: the imagine part is too large when computing coefficient matrix
+- [ ] The MS-SSIM is computed pixel-wisely and may not suitable to evaluate the quality of the resutls.

 ## Work logs
+### 2018-9-4
+- [x] Write a htlm web file to display all the results of gamma experiments
+- [x] Add a new subsection in the paper to discuss the gamma experiments

-### 2018-9-3
+### 2018-8-27~2018-9-3
-Test edge maps with different gamma values
+- [x] Gamma experiments: Test edge maps with different gamma values
+- [ ] Investigate the latest related paper

 ### 2018-7-15~22
-- [ ] move paper to overleaf
+- [x] move paper to overleaf
-- [ ] contract the author of FID to fix the code of FID
+- [x] contract the author of FID to fix the code of FID
-- [ ] add an experiment: test the model with different kinds of edge maps to show the genralizaiton of the model
+- [x] add an experiment: test the model with different kinds of edge maps to show the genralizaiton of the model

 skip some logs